New Release, June 2018

 CONVERSATIONS THAT MATTER.
 Talking with children and teenagers in ways that help.

-The latest book by Dr Margot Sunderland, offers a wealth of tools and techniques to empower practitioners and parents to connect to children and teenagers through conversation, in life changing ways.
+This book offers a wealth of tools and techniques to empower practitioners and parents to connect to children and teenagers through conversation, in life changing ways.
 Packed with creative possibilities, and illustrated with numerous ‘conversations’, this book can be returned to again and again whilst helping children and teenagers work through any painful life issue, past or present.
 The book also contains photocopiable worksheets.
 A ‘must-buy’ for any adult who want the conversations they have with children and teenagers to genuinely help, and to matter.

 More information from Worth Publishing Ltd: http://www.worthpublishing.com